Vietnam.vn - Nền tảng quảng bá Việt Nam

 The expanded BRICS would include some of the world's largest oil exporters such as Saudi Arabia, Russia, the UAE and Iran, as well as some of the largest oil importers such as China and India.

-If the group succeeds in shifting some oil trade into other currencies, it could have a knock-on effect on the dollar's share of international trade and global foreign exchange reserves.
+If the group succeeds in shifting some oil trade into other currencies, that could have a knock-on effect on the dollar's share of international trade and global foreign exchange reserves.

 BRICS members have been actively working to abandon the greenback in trade.

-In addition, Bloomberg also pointed out some of the challenges facing the bloc, including China's economic slowdown, the inability to exit the Petrodollar system (using USD to pay oil exporting countries) in the near future, as well as the reluctance to promote a single alternative solution.
+In addition, Bloomberg also pointed out a number of challenges facing the bloc, including China's economic slowdown, the inability to exit the Petrodollar system (using USD to pay oil exporting countries) in the near future, as well as the reluctance to promote a single alternative solution.

-Bloomberg concludes: "BRICS will change the world, but perhaps more through their growing share of GDP and diverse economic and political systems than through the realization of the grand plans of policymakers."
+Bloomberg concludes: "BRICS will change the world, but perhaps more through their growing share of GDP and diverse economic and political systems than through the realization of policymakers' grand plans."

 Source